ChangUk/TwitterCrawler/README.md

-# TwitterMiner
+# TwitterCrawler
-Data analyzer for Twitter data mining (written in Java)
+Crawling machine for gathering Twitter data (written in Java)